 The lawsuit accuses Syngenta and Corteva of violating state and federal laws, including the FTC Act and the Clayton Act.
-The FTC and state attorneys general ask the court to end the loyalty programs, and grant equitable monetary relief and attorney fees, among other remedies.
-The relief would include restitution for farmers in Nebraska.
+The FTC and state attorneys general ask the court to end the loyalty programs, and grant equitable monetary relief, among other remedies.

 Syngenta -- based in Basel, Switzerland, and a subsidiary of Sinochem Holdings Corp. of China -- and Corteva, based in Indianapolis, are among the largest makers of cropprotection products in the United States.
 The companies' products are used on a wide range of grains, vegetables, fruits, and other crops, helping improve yields and food security.